 Appendix A Types of Modules

-The G586IPV system board allows you to populate memory with 1MBx64 or 2MBx64 DIMM, and 1MBx32, 2MBx32, 4MBx32 and 8MBx32 SIMMs.
+The G586IPV system board allows you to populate memory with 1MBx32, 2MBx32, 4MBx32 and 8MBx32 SIMMs.
 The following modules have been tested with this board.
 Most untested brands will work but a few may fail to do so.